 Four win their freedom

-THE borough of Barking and Dagenham literally threw open its doors to four citizens whose contribution has been worthy enough to give them the Freedom of the Borough.
-Disabled Olympic star, Beverley Gull, Councillor Inder Singh Jamu, Stephen Thompson, MD
+THE borough of Barking and Dagenham threw open its doors to four citizens whose contribution has been worthy enough to give them the Freedom of the Borough.
+Disabled Olympic star, Beverley Gull, Councillor Inder Singh Jamu, Stephen Thompson, MD of Dagenha

 Disabled Olympic star, Beverley Gull, Councillor Inder Singh Jamu, Stephen Thompson, MD of Dagenham and Redbridge Football Club and businessman Jeremy West, all stood proudly before a special Council meeting on Friday.